Business and Human Rights Young Researchers Summit

 Each year interest in the Summit rises.
 Generally we receive over 50 applications and choose 10-15 projects for presentation.
 All applicants are invited to join a global network of emerging Business and Human Rights scholars.
 The current network comprises over 100 emerging scholars from different academic disciplines and geographies.

-The 2021 summit takes place on September 16-17 2021 at the Geneva School of Economics and Management (GSEM).
+The 2021 summit took place on September 16-17 2021 at the Geneva School of Economics and Management (GSEM).

 The Summit was an invaluable opportunity for young researchers to critically appraise and reflect upon each other’s work, to share ideas and innovations, to form connections with the growing international research community and to discuss its future elaboration.Nana Frishling & Brynn O’Brien, participants 2016